shinjinighosh/project-gutenberg-text-analysis/README.md

-# project-gutenberg-text-analysis

-## Text Analysis of books from Project Gutenberg
+# Text Analysis of books from Project Gutenberg

 Interesting analyses of books from Project Gutenberg.
 Use a book with demarcated chapters if you wish to look up which chapter a quote comes from, or be able to track the progression of a word over chapters.